Amazon Stock Price Prediction

 Amazon issued cautious guidance for the first quarter of 2023, forecasting net sales of $121 billion to $126 billion, within the range of Refinitiv analysts’ $125.1 billion estimate.
 Amazon’s own estimate anticipates an unfavorable impact of 210 basis points (2.1%) due to foreign exchange rates, according to the earnings release.

 Regardless of disappointing results in any given quarter, analysts and investors alike believe that Amazon shows a lot of promise for the long term.

 The most powerful force behind Amazon’s success has been its ability to operate at scale to increase revenues and profit.
 One of the major ways it does this is by constant investment in research and development and identification of new market opportunities.
 Two major pathways that Amazon has targeted in recent years are the digitalization of shopping and telehealth.

 Amazon Go and Amazon’s Just Walk Out technology have been developed for cashier-less payments.
 The self-checkout system market size alone is expected to reach over $10 billion by 2030, according to Global Market Insights.

 Amazon Care has been a new avenue the company has explored in telehealth, another market separately estimated to be worth more than $787 billion by 2028, according to Grand View Research.

 It’s also important to acknowledge the success of existing segments.
-Amazon Web Services, for example, grew another 27% year over year as of Q3 2022.
-Even its advertising segment grew to $9.55 billion versus the expected $9.48 billion, as CNBC reported, which is notable in light of weak ad numbers from fellow tech companies like Snap and Meta.
+Amazon Web Services, for example, grew another 20% year over year as of Q4 2022.
+Even its advertising segment grew 19% year over year, to $11.56 billion — notable in light of weak ad numbers from fellow tech companies like Alphabet, Snap and Meta.